 - Position the Great Hall as a premier forum to advance critical issues of our time

 As these goals and priorities were developed, an outpouring of exciting and creative ideas emerged from the faculty, staff, and students of The Cooper Union.
-Grant support for these ideas will launch or propel vital lessons, discoveries, partnerships, and other creative expressions, while providing important experience from the process.
+Grant support for these ideas launches or propels vital lessons, discoveries, partnerships, and other creative expressions, while providing important experience from the process.
 The grants have been made possible by generous donors who value and seek to support the bright and inquisitive minds of Cooper’s faculty, staff, and students.